 A mobile wetland wildlife education program.

 Sponsored by The New Orleans Pelicans, the Wetland Express is a mobile educational program that offers an up-close, hands-on experience with some of our wetland’s most important inhabitants.
 Students will learn about the wildlife that depends on the wetlands for their homes, meals, and nurseries.
 The Wetland Express helps students make connections to wetland animals and their habitats that will help foster future stewardship and protect one of Louisiana’s most important resources.
-Thanks to the generous support of The New Orleans Pelicans, Title 1 schools within the Greater New Orleans Region are eligible for one FREE Wetland Express visit per school year.
+Thanks to a generous grant from The New Orleans Pelicans, Title 1 schools within the Greater New Orleans Region are eligible for up to 4 FREE presentations, during 1 school visit.
 Any additional visits within the school year will be given at the standard Wetland Express rates.

 - Wetland Express is reserved on a first come, first-served basis.

 - Please book early, we are booked 2-3 months in advance.

 - The Wetland Express accepts reservations up to 6 months in advance.